 Violating, attempting to violate, or conspiring to violate any of the provisions of this chapter or any regulation adopted by the board.

-Based on this, the Telehealth Committee believes that §1815.5(f) is unnecessary and should simply be struck.
+Based on this, the Telehealth Committee determined that §1815.5(f) is unnecessary and recommended that it be struck.